zenoss/zendev/docs/port.rst

 Porting in a single command
 ---------------------------
-``zendev port do`` will create the feature branch, cherry-pick the indicated fix, and submit the pull request in a single command
+``zendev port do`` will create a feature branch from the current branch, cherry-pick the indicated fix, and submit the pull request in a single command

 .. code-block:: bash